wso2/docs-choreo-dev/en/docs/references/data-mapping.md

      ![Data mapping input output windows](../assets/img/references/datamapping/input-output-windows.png){.cInlineImage-full}

-2. To add an input variable:
+2. To add an input variable, follow this procedure:

     1. In the **Input** pane, click **Add Variable**.
     2. Select a required input type from the **Select Input Type** drop-down list.